alinex/node-util/README.md

 All methods in this package can be called from the resulting function collection:

-    util = require('alinex-util');
+    util = require 'alinex-util'
-    string = util.string; // shortcut to the string functions
+    string = util.string # shortcut to the string functions
-    object = util.object; // shortcut to the object functions
+    object = util.object # shortcut to the object functions

+Or directly import the needed objects with:

+    {string,object} = require 'alinex-util'
+    # alternatively
+    string = require('alinex-util').string
+    object = require('alinex-util').object

+Or you may inlcude only the needed types separately:

+    string = require 'alinex-util/lib/string'
+    number = require 'alinex-util/lib/number'
+    object = require 'alinex-util/lib/object'
+    array = require 'alinex-util/lib/array'

+Now you may use the helper functions like:

+    x = { eins: 1 }
+    y = object.clone x

-An other alternative is to add the fucntions to the appropriate objects.
+An other alternative is to add the helper functions to the appropriate objects.
 This is done with the `addToPrototype` methods:

-    util = require('alinex-util');
+    # after loading the helper into `object`:
+    object.addToPrototype() # extend only the Object class

-    util.addToPrototype(); // will do it for all util.object.addToPrototype(); // or extend only the Object class
+    # or do it for all objects and in one statement with the require:
+    require('alinex-util').addToPrototype()

-If you call the functions from an class instance (after adding to prototype), you won't need the first parameter:
+Now you may call the helper methods directly on any object and you won't need to give the working object as the first parameter:

-    x = { eins: 1 };
+    x = { eins: 1 }
-    y = x.clone(); // instead of
-    y = util.object.clone(x);
+    y = x.clone()

 String type